 Hopefully you’re hungry, because these Southern side dishes are just as good — if not better than — the main course!
 From fluffy biscuits to crispy fried tomatoes and luscious greens, these side dishes are practically a style of cuisine in and of themselves.
 Whip 'em up and let the comforting flavors transport you to a Sunday supper state of mind.

 It wouldn't be a Southern meal without biscuits.
-From the cat-head biscuit (named for its impressive scale) to drop biscuits to baking powder biscuits, there's something for everyone.
+From the cat-head biscuit (named for its impressive scale) to drop biscuits and baking powder dinner rolls , there's something for everyone.
 If we had to pick a favorite though, It'd be these simple buttermilk ones.
 (Be careful not to over mix the butter, and they'll come out perfect every time!)

 A Southern dinner without collard greens is just ... wrong.
 These leafy green vegetables are part of the same family as cabbage and kale, and in the South they're usually cooked with pork (or pork fat) and spices to give 'em a rich, hearty flavor.
 For a (slightly) lighter — but still delicious —spin on the classic, these mustard greens are made with smoked turkey neck.

 Biscuits and cornbread, yes indeed.
 Whether it's made in a skillet and cut into wedges or served in rectangular hunks, a slice of cornbread is the carb of choice when you feast on fare like fried chicken and okra.

 4. Black-Eyed Peas

 Black-eyed peas have a dirty little secret: They're actually beans!
 In Southern cuisine, black-eyed peas are often cooked with ham and spices as a savory side.
 They could also be featured prominently in a pea-and-rice dish called Hoppin' John, which is traditionally served on New Year's and promises good luck in the year ahead.

 5. Fried Green Tomatoes

 Fried green tomatoes are made using unripe, very firm and sometimes literally-still-green tomatoes.
 The tomatoes are sliced, coated in a cornmeal mixture and fried in hot oil or bacon fat.
 The savory coating combined with the tart, slightly acidic tomato slices is what keeps everyone coming back for more.